 Hertz (Hz): The unit of frequency or pitch of a sound.
-One hertz equals one cycle per second.
+One hertz equals one cycle per measurements are made in 3-axis.

-Peak Particle Velocity (PPV): The greatest instantaneous particle velocity during a given time interval if measurements are made in 3-axis.
 The resultant Peak Particle Velocity (PPV) is the vector sum i.e. the square root of the summed squares of the maximum velocities, regardless of when in the time history those occur.